RashadTanjim/RashadTanjim/README.md

 > Full-stack software developer, Freelancer <br />
 > Interest fields: Software Engineering, Cloud Computing, Artificial Intelligence

+Howdy, This is Rashad Tanjim.
 I am a Full-Stack developer having 2 years of experience in this field of developing & designing apps and websites.
-Currently, I'm a final year undergrad student doing B.S. in Computer Science & Engineering at North South University (NSU).
+Recently, I have completed my graduation on B.S. in Computer Science & Engineering from North South University (NSU).
 My major studying field is on Machine Learning & Data Science and the minor is on Computer Networks & Software Engineering.

 Learning things like developing, designing, creating projects is a habit to me.
-Every semester of my studies, I'm learning new Computer Science topics & developing related stuffs which is helping me to enrich my knowledge in this area.
+Every projects of my work, I'm learning new Computer Science topics & developing related stuff which is helping me to enrich my knowledge in this area.

-Currently, I'm working as a part-time developer doing local projects such as making eCommerce apps websites and also I'm working on ML related projects for journal paper publications.
+Currently, I'm working as a part-time developer doing local projects such as making eCommerce apps websites.
+Moreover, I'm working on ML related projects and I have already published 2 Conference papers and 1 Journal paper.
 Thank you.

 ### My Work Stacks: